ycrc/ycrc.github.io/docs/clusters/hopper.md

 At the moment, Slurm will not send job status emails, so please login to check the status of your jobs.

 While the VDI will lock sessions after 20 minutes of idle time, jobs submitted to the scheduler and sessions in the Web Portal will continue to run until they either complete (in the case of batch jobs), reach the limit of the requested wall time or are terminated by the user.

+## Copy/Paste

+The VDI prevents copy/pasting to the host computer in order to prevent unrestricted, unmonitored transfer of data between Hopper and the host computer.
+This restrictions allows Hopper users to access the environment from their own personal machines rather than a secure computer.

+There is the ability to copy/paste *within* Hopper using the Linux Terminal keyboard shortcuts (as well as right-clicking), Shift+Control+C and Shift+Control+V.
+These keyboard shortcuts can be customized on a per-user basis by:

+- Right-click in Terminal and click "Show Menubar"
+- Select Edit > Keyboard Shortcuts...
+- Modified the desired keyboard shortcuts

 ## Rate Structure